dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 }, [ 'Click me!' ]);
 ```

 As an alternative, `w` also accepts a string which will derive the widget type instead through that widget's [registry](coming soon).
-When this is done, type enforcement can be done through `w`'s generics indicating the property and supported child types.
+When this is done, type enforcement can be done through `w`'s generic which will use that type's `properties` and `children` to enforce what is passed in those arguments.

 ```ts
 w<ButtonProperties, ButtonChildren>('CustomButton', {